eclipse-archived/codewind-docs/docs/_documentations/configuringcodewindremote.md

      `--kdevpass  <userPassword>`
      `--ingress "apps.myopenshiftserver.10.20.30.40.nip.io`

+   This command:
+   1. Checks your Cloud is valid.
+	 2. Determines the ingress domain based on NGINX ingress that you added earlier.
+	 3. Creates the SSL certificates for the keycloak server and adds these to the ingress endpoint, and then starts Keycloak.
+	 4. It then populates all of the database entries inside Keycloak with the values necessary that you added on the command line.
+	 5. Fetches the client secrets.
+	 6. Sets up the performance pods.
+	 7. Creates the gatekeeper certificates that it needs to expose over TLS, plus other necessary certificates.
+	 8. Waits for Codewind to start.
+When Codewind has started, in Kubernetes, you see new two new pods including keycloak plus the services and the deployment configurations for those pods.
+If you are deploying on to OpenShift, you can use routes instead of ingress.
+	 9. On successful completion of the command, the command returns a URL which is the one and only secure remote access entry point for the service.

    You see the following example output:

    ```
    INFO[0000] Using namespace : {your_namespace}
    INFO[0000] Container images :